Market-focused UK innovation in fuel cells and H2, as funded by Innovate UK

 Innovate UK is the UK Government's innovation agency.
 Global market opportunities for the products of UK research and Innovations are created by the need for clean, affordable and resilient energy.
 Commercially-focussed innovations in fuel cells and hydrogen technologies in development by UK business and research communities are in scope for the Energy Catalyst and other Innovate UK competitions.
 A selection of these innovations will be presented.

-Professor James Barber FRS, Imperial College London, UK
+Professor James Durrant FRS, Imperial College London, UK

 The role of ‘green’ ammonia in decarbonising energy